selinalisz0/selinalisz0.GitHub.io/pages/work/mydoc_Cloud_Computing_Software_Architecture_Patterns.md

 * Solution:
   * Series of local transactions on success
   * Compensating operations to abort upon failure
+* Real life use case
+  * A company that sells tickets to events, such as
+    * Live performances
+    * Movies
+    * Shows
+  * When a ticket reservation is complete, we gurantee:
+    * User is not a bot/black listed agent
+    * Payment is collected from the customer
+    * We sell only one ticket for a seat

 ### Transactional Outbox Pattern
 * Problem: